polinayerovenko/Godot-CSharp-Game/README.md

 ## Game concept

-The player controls a **knight** who is trapped in a castle and must complete all levels to escape.
+The player controls a **knight** who is trapped in a castle and must learn C# and complete all levels to escape.
 When starting the game, the knight enters the **main menu**, where the player can:

 - Enter their name